List of The Blacklist episodes: Behind The Blacklist (2021)

 The first 22-minute special episode was made available exclusively on NBC show page on November 4, 2021, featuring a backstage of the show and a preview for Season 9.

 Celebration episodes

 Each time the show passes an episodic milestone, the cast and crew have a celebration on the set of the Task Force headquarters.
-Some moments of the celebration, along with remarks from the cast, is published on NBC's official website as web exclusive content.
+Some moments of the celebration, along with remarks from the cast, are published on NBC's official website as web exclusive content.